liuyanghejerry/painttyServer/docs/formats.md

 ### Room interaction

 Interaction between client and room can be achieved via command socket or channal.
-For security reason, each request needs a `clientid`.
+For security reason, almost each request needs a `clientid`.
 If recieved `clientid` is unknown, the request may be abandoned.

+#### Heartbeat

+Heartbeat is sent by client, and reply or not reply by server.

+sends:

+	{
+		request: 'heartbeat',
+		timestamp: 1392389074
+	}

+`timestamp` is a unix timestamp.
+Note, we don't use ms-level timestamp, because 64-bit long integer is not good for JavaScript.

+returns(optional):

+	{
+		response: 'hearbeat',
+		timestamp: 1392389084
+	}

+Connection is always controlled by server.
+An optional heartbeat message can be sent to client, helping client to judge network speed(via `timestamp`).

+Generally, heartbeat request should be sent once per 30 seconds.
+Clients that not send heartbeat within 2 minute are dropped.
+However, if one client has never sent heartbeat, is treated as legacy client, which won't be dropped specially.
+This may lead to some security problems, and will be erased around 0.6.

 #### Query Online Members